A stay at Bel and The Dragon Cookham

 Bel and The Dragon bedrooms

 Thankfully our rooms – the pub has 10 – three premium doubles (two can be converted to twin rooms), six doubles and one family room suitable for a child up to the age of 8), were just a few steps away.
 At the top of the guests’ stairs there was a charming touch – two whisky decanters, with notes on saying to help yourself – as well a coffee maker and a little cosy corner filled with books.

 There were tea and coffee-making facilities in the rooms too, along with a bottle of Sipsmith’s sloe gin, water, a range of paperbacks and full-size toiletries in the immaculate bathrooms.

 Bel and The Dragon breakfast

 Come breakfast I was inexplicably ravenous, so was delighted to see that there was a large selection of cereals, pastries and fabulous yogurts from Brown Cow Organics as well as cooked options ranging from boiled eggs and a Full English to poached duck egg with avocado and a bacon sarnie.

-My poached eggs with smoked salmon was so large a post-breakfast walk was called for, this time in the other direction along the River Thames which is just a minute’s walk away and perfect for a morning’s people- and boat-watching.
+My scrambled eggs with smoked salmon was so large a post-breakfast walk was called for, this time in the other direction along the River Thames which is just a minute’s walk away and perfect for a morning’s people- and boat-watching.

-Popping into nearby Marlow on my way home I discovered a print of an earlier incarnation of the Bel and The Dragon for sale so we retraced our way to the pub to restore it to its rightful home and to say thanks once again for such a lovely stay.
+Popping into nearby Marlow on my way home I discovered a print of an earlier incarnation of the Bel and The Dragon for sale, so we retraced our way to the pub to restore it to its rightful home and to say thanks once again for such a lovely stay.